 In addition to her reporting, Lauren also produces pop culture political videos, with a particular affection for music video parodies.
 The first music video parody she produced for AFV, "Ted Cruz: Wrecking Ball," was featured in the "Sideshow" segment on Hardball with Chris Matthews.
-Lauren’s work has been featured on CNN, MSNBC, The New York Times, Politico, and many other outlets, and she has appeared on Current Television, RT, Thom Hartmann TV and Radio, The Young Turks, and the Background Briefing with Ian Masters.
+Lauren’s work has been featured on CNN, MSNBC, The New York Times, Politico, and many other outlets, and she has appeared on The ReidOut with Joy Reid on MSNBC, Current Television, RT, Thom Hartmann TV and Radio, The Young Turks, and the Background Briefing with Ian Masters.